 Nate Todd has been involved in network engineering since serving in the Air Force in from 1995-1999.
 He spent 12 years with USWest/Qwest/Centurylink in a variety of work groups supporting TDM based telephony systems on up to a worldwide enterprise backbone.
 Current work has been with multiple ISP’s on backbone overhaul and growth, cache deployments, and peering awareness and strategies.

 Chris Grundemann is a passionate, creative technologist and a strong believer in technology’s power to aid in the betterment of humankind.
-In his current role as VP, Strategy at Myriad360 he is expressing that passion by helping clients build bigger, faster, more efficient technology infrastructure that is both more secure and easier to operate and scale.
-Chris has well over a decade of experience as both a network engineer and solution architect designing, building, securing, and operating large IP, Ethernet, and Wireless Ethernet networks.
-Chris holds 8 patents in network technology and is the author of Day One: Exploring IPv6 and Day One: Advanced IPv6 Configuration, an IETF RFC, a personal weblog, and various other industry papers and blogs.
-He is also a co-founder and of IX-Denver and Chair of the Open-IX BCOP committee.
+Chris has a couple decades of experience as both a network engineer and solution architect designing, building, securing, and operating large IP, Ethernet, and Wireless Ethernet networks.
+Chris holds 8 patents in network technology and is the author of Day One: Exploring IPv6 and Day One: Advanced IPv6 Configuration, an IETF RFC, and various other industry papers and blogs.
+He is also Chair of the Open-IX marketing committee.
 Chris often speaks at conferences, NOGs, and NOFs the world over.
-He has held previous positions with Markley Group, Internet Society, CableLabs, tw telecom, CO ISOC, ISOC-NY, ARIN, NANOG, AfPIF, CEA, UPnP, DLNA, RMv6TF, and several others.
-Chris is currently based in Brooklyn, NY and can be reached via Twitter.

 Elisa Jasinska has been automating large-scale networks for over 10 years.
 She started her career at the Amsterdam Internet Exchange and was later involved in setting up various other Internet Exchanges.
 She implemented numerous traffic accounting and automation solutions for Internet Exchanges and CDN’s.
 Elisa actively takes part in the Internet community, contributes to open source software and regularly presents at conferences such as NANOG and RIPE.